engineer613/file2gpio/README.md

   [8 bit GPIO value2] [32 bit Hold Duration Value2]
   ...

-- While the hold duration values were specified in the assessment task in microseconds, values in seconds are used for this project, using `sleep()`  **to make the GPIO writes are more apparent**.
-They can just as easily be implemented at microsecond precision using `usleep()` or even at nanosecond precision using `nanosleep()`
+- **While the hold duration values were specified in the assessment task in microseconds, values in seconds are used for this project, using `sleep()` to make the GPIO writes more apparent (easier to see LEDs come on for a few seconds than micro or milliseconds).
+They can just as easily be implemented at microsecond precision using `usleep()` or even at nanosecond precision using `nanosleep()`**

 ### Simplified Block Diagram of the Software Application Architecture